12casper3/temporary/README.md

 This makes the system more maintainable and easier to extend.
 Whenever a new `GameObject` needs to be added, simply create a class which extends `GameObject` and implement the additional functionalty.

-### Standardization of Testing
-This project has limited automated testing functions.
-Instead this project uses quite an extensive collection of examples, so for most of the functionalities and features simple example scripts are provided.
-This serves both documentation and testing purposes.
-Recently Travis continuous integration was added, however it is not very extensive because it just checks if `webpack` and `ESLint` do not return any errors.
-It has to be noted that `webpack` just checks for Javascript syntax errors, so it is still possible for errors to pass the CI.

-However, setting up a testing framework could improve the quality and reliability of Phaser as a framework.
-As Phaser makes use of a lot of helper functions, there is a need to start testing these functions first.
-For instance, the Math package contains helper classes for performing mathematical operations and the Utils package contains additional functionalities for the objects String, Array and Object.
-Furthermore, it would also be beneficial to test the data loading, as the graphics used in Phaser projects could consist of external files like images or gifs.
-Another part which could use some testing is the Gameobjects module as this contains a lot of configurations options, as well as a wide variety of actions that can be performed on these objects.

-The lack of testing was also mentioned in a recently created issue by one of the contributors.
-Here it is being discussed that the phaser-examples should and could be used for regression testing, but that the actual implementation of this is still to be reviewed and discussed.

 ### Instrumentation
 The framework has an `DebugHeader` to provide useful feedback to the developer by means of console logs and statistics.